Colorado West Nile Virus Cases Surge, Infected Mosquitos in Denver | Westword

 According to the Colorado Department of Public Health, the most effective way to prevent West Nile virus disease is to prevent mosquito bites.
 To protect yourself, the agency advises:

 Use insect repellents when you go outdoors.
 Repellents containing DEET, picaridin, IR3535, and some oil of lemon eucalyptus and para-menthane-diol products provide the best protection.
-Follow label instructions.
+(Beware if you're going to an outdoor venue that prohibits cans, like Levitt Pavilion!)
 Limit outdoor activities at dusk and dawn, when mosquitoes that carry West Nile virus are most active.

 Wear protective clothing (long pants, long-sleeved shirts and socks) in areas where mosquitoes are active.
 Spray clothes with insect repellent for extra protection.